 As you can see from the formula above and below, the math is the same except for the addition in 2020 of the parenthetical statement where par is subtracted from the Course Rating.
 Unless you were using the USGA's course handicap calculator, you could use the following formula to calculate your course handicap:

 Course Handicap = Handicap Index x Slope Rating / 113

-The course handicap is really a handicap for a specific set of tees on a specific course or what someone might call a "playing handicap."
+The course handicap was, and still is, really a handicap for a specific set of tees on a specific course or what someone used to call a "playing handicap."

-The USGA defines a course handicap in its Handicap Manual as...
+The USGA defined a course handicap in its previous Handicap Manual as...

 A "Course Handicap" is the USGA's mark that indicates the number of handicap strokes a player receives from a specific set of tees at the course being played to adjust the player's scoring ability to the level of scratch or zero-handicap golf.
 For a player with a plus Course Handicap, it is the number of handicap strokes a player gives to adjust the player's scoring ability to the level of scratch or zero-handicap golf.
 A Course Handicap is determined by applying the player's Handicap Index to a Course Handicap Table or Course Handicap Formula.
 (See Section 10-4.)
 A player's Course Handicap is expressed as a whole number.
 The result of any conditions of the competition, handicap allowance, or competition from a different USGA Course Rating that changes a Course Handicap is considered to be the Course Handicap.

-So you have a course handicap that is specific to a set of tees at a certain course as well as an Index that is the same number from course to course.
+So you had a course handicap that was specific to a set of tees at a certain course as well as an Index that was the same number from course to course.
 An approved golf club can provide you with a USGA Index which you need in order to calculate your course handicap.